thebobfather2/buildtorarity/README.md

 If this turns out to be a way bigger task than you're interested in doing on your own, you can simply hire us to do the work for you!
 Check out https://www.bobbyrabbits.com/#/Services for estimated pricing.
 You can click the link at the top to open a ticket in our Discord, or just reach out via the contact info provided above.
 <br></br>
 WAGMI

+## TOO ADD
+Line 300 text for sol fee to upgrade